-CHWP Hours and Staffing: To schedule an individual appointment, workshop, or training and/or for additional information about our programs and services, please call (619) 260-4618, stop by in Hahn University Center, Room 161, or go to CHWP.
+CHWP Hours and Staffing: To schedule an individual appointment, workshop or training and/or for additional information about our programs and services, please call (619) 260-4618, stop by UC 161, or visit CHWP.

 During their time at the university, students navigate significant personal developments that can be intellectually, socially and emotionally taxing.
 Consistent with the university’s mission of holistic education, the University of San Diego Counseling Center (USDCC) engages in a broad range of services designed to support the personal and academic development of students.
 Professional psychologists, psychologists-in-training and a consulting psychiatrist employ brief treatment modalities to address students’ emotional and psychological needs as students work to realize their academic potential.

 Counseling Services: Many students experience difficulties as they adjust to university life; stress, loneliness, anxiety, depression, body image concerns and relationship issues are common.
 Currently enrolled students may receive an assessment with recommendations for appropriate treatment and services.
 Depending on student needs and counselor availability, recommendations may include services provided by USDCC, services provided by other professionals on campus, or services provided by psychiatrists, drug/alcohol abuse specialists, psychologists, nutritionists or other professionals in the community.
 USDCC services are offered at no cost to students and may include individual or group counseling and psychiatric consultations.